10 Things to Do in Cádiz in Winter

 One of the best activities you can do during the winter in Cadiz is whale and dolphin watching in the area of the Strait of Gibraltar.
 There you can take a boat trip from the beaches of Tarifa and take a walk to contemplate the cetaceans that live permanently in the Strait, but you will also cross with those returning from migration.

-During these trips you will be able to live the experience of sailing through the waters that separate the European continent from the African continent and during the clear days you can even see the coast of Morocco, although in general the winter months are usually wet and rainy in the area of Gibraltar, although a trip with dolphin and whale watching is one of the best tours to do from Cadiz.
+During these trips you can live the experience of sailing through the waters that separate the European continent from the African continent and during clear days you can even see the coast of Morocco, although in general the winter months are usually wet and rainy in the area of Gibraltar, although an excursion with dolphin and whale watching is one of the best tours to do from Cadiz.

 Please also note that during days of heavy rain the boat departures from the beaches of Tarifa may be suspended or delayed from the agreed schedule, so I advise you to check the weather forecast before making these excursions.